cj13579/bda-covid/WEBPAGE.md

 </script>
 # Bermuda COVID-19 Statistics

 The daily press-releases and conferences are great and frustrating all at the same time.
-Tell you a lot of information but not, what I think, is the really useful and important stuff.
-This is an attempted to break down the numbers released into some more useful things:
+They tell you a lot of information but not, what I think, is the really useful and important stuff.
+This is an attempt to break down the numbers released into some more useful things:

 * **Moving averages - **Data is noisy.
 Calculating simple moving averages (I use 7 days windows) gives us a much clearer view about where a data point is trending.
 * **New metrics** - The Government have made decisions on positivity rate previously but they have only very recently started releasing this number.
 I have back dated the calculation to the beginning of th year.